 The Safe Drinking Water Act (SDWA) requires that once every five years EPA issue a new list of unregulated contaminants to be monitored by public water systems (PWSs).
-The proposed fifth Unregulated Contaminant Monitoring Rule (UCMR 5) was published on March 11, 2021.
-UCMR 5, as proposed, would require sample collection for 30 chemical contaminants between 2023 and 2025 using analytical methods developed by EPA and consensus organizations.
+The proposed fifth Unregulated Contaminant Monitoring Rule (UCMR 5) was published on March 11, 2022.
+UCMR 5, as proposed, would require sample collection for 30 chemical contaminants between 2023 and 2025 using.
+Hudson Water Supply will begin sampling in 2024.
 This proposed action would provide EPA, states, and communities with scientifically valid data on the national occurrence of these contaminants in drinking water.
-The proposed UCMR 5 would provide new data that is critically needed to improve EPA's understanding of the frequency that 29 PFAS are found in the nation's drinking water systems and at what levels.
+The proposed UCMR 5 would provide new data that is critically needed to improve EPA's understanding of the frequency that 29 PFAS are found in the nation's drinking water systems and at what level.